tezedge/tezedge/delegates/mainnet/README.md

 3. #### **Identity json file**

-   a) If you already have `identity.json`, just copy it here
+   a) If you already have the `identity.json` file, just copy it here
    ```
    cp <your-identity.json> $HOME/data-mainnet/identity.json
    ```

-   b) If you dont have, dont worry, TezEdge node will generate one here:
+   b) If you dont have it, don't worry.
+The TezEdge node will generate one here:
    ```
    $HOME/data-mainnet/identity.json
    ```

-4. #### **Run TezEdge node**
+4. #### **Run the TezEdge node**

-   At first you need to:
+   First, you need to:
    - check [supported OS](../../README.md#supported-os-distributions)
    - install [prerequisites](../../README.md#prerequisites-installation)
    - build [TezEdge from sources](../../README.md#build-from-source-code)
    - check [how to run it](../../README.md#how-to-run)

-   Once everything works, you can continue to run node.
+   Once everything works, you can continue to launching the node.

    _Note: This cmd runs from the main TezEdge git sources directory - see the relative './' paths_
    ```